Disclosure: This post contains affiliate links.

 How to prevent cramps while running

-The main two ways to prevent cramps when running is to spend at least five minutes stretching before your run and avoid drinking a ton of liquids at least an hour before your run.
+The main two ways to prevent cramps while running are to spend at least five minutes stretching before your run and avoid drinking a ton of liquids at least an hour before your run.

-Doing those two things alone will help you eliminate 75% of the cramps you may experience while running.
+Doing those two things alone will help you eliminate 75% of the running cramps you may experience.